ADACS-Australia/OzSTAR-User-Guide/docs/source/2-ozstar/oz-slurm-examples.rst

 Interactive jobs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Slurm jobs are normally batch jobs in the sense that they are run unattended.
-If you want to have a direct view on your job, for tests or debugging, you have two options.
+If you want to have a direct view on your job, for tests or debugging, you can make a request for an interactive session using ``sinteractive``.

-If you need simply to have an interactive Bash session on a compute node, with the same environment set as the batch jobs, run the following command:
+For example, to request a 4-core interactive session for 20 minutes:

 ::

-    srun --pty bash

-Doing that, you are submitting a 1-CPU, default memory, default duration job that will return a Bash prompt when it starts.

-If you need more flexibility, you will need to use the `salloc <https://slurm.schedmd.com/salloc.html>`_ command.
-The ``salloc`` command accepts the same parameters as ``sbatch`` as far as resource requirement are concerned.
-Once the allocation is granted, you can use ``srun`` the same way you would in a submission script.
+    sinteractive --ntasks=4 --time=00:20:00

+Most of the usual Slurm resource requests can be made as command line arguments.
+See ``sinteractive --help`` for all of the available options.